AbedAmouneh/shrmtool/README.md

 For GitHub Actions, these are provided via secrets (see above).

+**Optional: Telegram Notifications**

+The pipeline can send detailed daily intake summaries via Telegram when new items are appended:

+- **Env vars** (optional):
+  - `TELEGRAM_BOT_TOKEN`: Bot token from BotFather
+  - `TELEGRAM_CHAT_ID`: Your chat ID (integer or string)

+- **Notification behavior**:
+  - Only sent when not in `--dry-run` mode
+  - Only sent when at least one new row was appended
+  - Includes detailed statistics: platform breakdown (News/X/Reddit), repost counts, dedupe counts, off-topic filtering stats
+  - Formatted as HTML for rich display in Telegram

+- **Message format**: The notification includes:
+  - Total new items added
+  - Breakdown by platform (News, X/Twitter, Reddit)
+  - Reposts detected and filtered
+  - Duplicates removed
+  - Off-topic items discarded
+  - Focus topics and search terms used
+  - Automated checks passed (URL canonicalization, schema validation, metric normalization, etc.)

 **Service Account Setup:**

 - **Local/Server**: Place `service_account.json` in the project root